newsonglin/bc-claim/README.md

-## Claim
+## Claim of BlockChain

-A Node.js app to demonstrate claim related with hospital and insurer, this is based on fabric balance transfer example
+A Node.js app to demonstrate claim related with hospital and insurer, this is based on fabric balance transfer example.
+I don't like write document as manay programmers.
+It's cruel to let a programmer write detail document.
+Howerver, I will still try to make detail enough to let you know how to start and play with it.
+So don't worry.

+And I assume that you are farmiliar with hyperledger fabric (at least you know what it is),  and if you have already executed some of examples successfuly, that would be much easier for you to execute this claim app.

+I finished this successfully on ubuntu 16.04,  if you use other OS, it should work, too.

 ### Prerequisites and setup: